-- Communicate to staff at the start of On-Site instruction and at periodic intervals explaining infection control measures that are being implemented to prevent spread of disease. - Develop protocols for communicating with students, families and staff who have come into close contact with a person who has COVID-19. - The definition of exposure is being within 6 feet of a person who has COVID-19 for at least 15 cumulative minutes in a - Develop protocols for communicating immediately with staff, families, and the school community when a new case(s) of COVID-19 is diagnosed in students or staff members, including a description of how the school or district is responding. - Provide all information in languages and formats accessible to the school community.
+- Communicate to staff at the start of On-Site instruction and at periodic intervals explaining infection control measures that are being implemented to prevent spread of disease. - Offer initial training to all staff prior to being in-person in any instructional model.
+Training could be accomplished through all staff webinar, narrated slide decks, online video, using professional learning communities, or mailing handouts with discussion.
+Training cannot be delivered solely through the sharing or forwarding information electronically or in paper copy form as this is an insufficient method for ensuring fidelity to public health protocols (see section 8b of the Ready Schools, Safe Learners guidance for specific training requirements).
+Note: Instructional time requirements allow for time to be devoted for professional learning that includes RSSL training. - Post "COVID -19 Hazard Poster" and "Masks Required" signs as required by OSHA administrative rule OAR 437-001-0744(3)(d) and (e). - Develop protocols for communicating with students, families and staff who have come into close contact with a person who has COVID-19. - o The definition of exposure is being within 6 feet of a person who has COVID-19 for at least 15 cumulative minutes in a day. - OSHA has developed a model notification policy. - Develop protocols for communicating immediately with staff, families, and the school community when a new case(s) of COVID-19 is diagnosed in students or staff members, including a description of how the school or district is responding. - Periodic interval training also keeps the vigilance to protocols ever present when fatigue and changing circumstances might result in reduced adherence to guidance. - Provide all information in languages and formats accessible to the school community.